 These 6 pagodas in Mandalay are must-see tourist attractions when you are in this ancient capital of Myanmar.
 They are all Buddhist temples/pagodas but each one is distinct from the other.
 You will be surprised how the locals devote their time when they are in the temple.
 Myanmar, I think, has the most number of Buddhist temples/pagodas in the world.
-Not sure about that but many of their tourists attractions are temples – and Mandalay is no exemption.
+Not sure about that, but many of their tourist attractions are temples – and Mandalay is no exemption.

 Let me introduce first these three Buddhist pagodas within the city of Mandalay.